daniel-rusu/pods4k/immutable-arrays/BENCHMARKS.md

 ![Memory Layout of immutable arrays](./resources/benchmarks/take.png)

-Copy operations on lists or regular arrays accumulate values into an ArrayList one element at a time.
-However, the same operations on immutable arrays generate immutable arrays, so we can copy entire ranges of values with the low-level arraycopy function which uses bulk memory operations to copy multiple elements at a time.
+Copy operations on lists or regular arrays produce lists accumulating values one element at a time.
+However, Immutable Array operations generate immutable arrays to maintain immutability, so we can use arraycopy to copy memory in bulk and avoid per-element bound checks.

 ![Memory Layout of immutable arrays](./resources/benchmarks/takeLast.png)